Pine Mountain Settlement School

 KEEPERS: PMSS Staff

-The invaluable work of the PMSS paid maintenance staff, (Charley, Mark, T.J., Owen, Merle, and others) who whacked metal shelving together and moved walls and old wooden shelving, and retrofitted an upper storage room to accommodate new storage, gave us space for desks and file cabinets and workable space needed to house the newly joined collections.
+The invaluable work of the PMSS maintenance staff, (Charley, Mark, T.J., Owen, Merle, and others) who whacked metal shelving together and moved walls and old wooden shelving, and retrofitted an upper storage room to accommodate new storage, gave us efficient space for desks and file cabinets and workable space needed to house the newly joined collections.
 Floors at Boy’s House were shored up, and file cabinets and heavy desks were shifted to accommodate the growing body of material.
 A new door was added to the former Library room to provide security.
-See Special Collections Turns a Corner for more details of the work undertaken at Boy’s House (Library).
+See Special Collections Turns a Corner for more details of the historic restoration work undertaken at Boy’s House (Library).
 Importantly, in 2021 a new HVAC system was installed in the Archive/Special Collections area, insuring a constant temperature and humidity control for the collections.

 Housekeeping and dining, headed by long-time staff member Joyce Scearce, continues to keep us all well-cleaned, well fed and monitored for archive insects and mice that always want to share our space.

 More recently our partnership with Berea College on two grants initiated by Dr. Jason Cohen has brought us valuable equipment for scanning and a cohort of teachers who will be using Collections in innovative ways in their classrooms.
-His education interest in the archival holdings has expanded interest in the collections and brought the school a series of promising academic and local educational associations.
+His education interest in the archival holdings has expanded instructional interest in the collections and brought the school a series of promising academic and local educational associations.
 These new partners have greatly expanded our access to current expert consultation and broadened our educational outreach and our local connection with the Community surrounding the School.
 The initial grants have also assisted in establishing guidelines for grant partners at the School.

 KEEPERS: The value of community

-To see the vitas and bios of the collections Co-Editors — Ann Angel Eberhardt and Helen Hayes Wykle, follow the links below.
+To see the vitas and bios of the Archive/Collections Co-Editors — Ann Angel Eberhardt and Helen Hayes Wykle, follow the links below.